 - However, if borrowers credit scores fall between 500 and 579, a 10% minimum down payment is required

-- However, to qualify for a 3.5% down payment home purchase FHA mortgage loan, the borrower needs a 580 minimum credit score
+- However, to qualify for a 3.5% down payment home purchase borrower needs a 580 minimum credit score

 - There are reasons why a mortgage loan applicant has credit scores under 640

 - Credit scores under 640 is considered poor credit scores

 - A mortgage loan applicant can have prior bad credit and qualify for a mortgage loan

 Qualifying For Mortgage With Outstanding Collections And Charge Offs

 - Borrowers does not have to pay off the credit balance off in order to qualify for a mortgage loan

 Qualifying For Mortgage After Bankruptcy And Housing Event

-- There is a 2 year mandatory waiting period to qualify for a FHA loan from the date of the discharge of the bankruptcy
+- There is a 2 year mandatory waiting period to qualify for a FHA loan from the date of the discharge of bankruptcy

 - Borrowers can qualify after a foreclosure and /or after a deed in lieu of foreclosure after three years from the recorded date of the foreclosure and/or deed in lieu of foreclosure

-- A mortgage loan applicant can qualify for a residential mortgage loan after 3 years from the short sale date of their property
+- A mortgage loan applicant can qualify for FHA Loans after 3 years from the short sale date of their property

 - Mortgage loan applicant needs to show they have been making at least three payments by providing three canceled checks

 FHA Loan With Bad Credit

-FHA is extremely generous when it comes to their mortgage lending guidelines for home buyers with prior bad credit.
+HUD is extremely generous when it comes to their mortgage guidelines for home buyers with prior bad credit.

 - PRIOR BAD CREDIT is the key phrase here and not recent late payments

-- FHA is extremely tough when it comes to recent late payments and so are FHA approved mortgage lenders
+- FHA is extremely tough when it comes to recent late payments:

-- FHA does not condone home buyers or refinance mortgage loan applicants with any recent late payments
+- HUD does not condone home buyers or refinance mortgage loan applicants with any recent late payments

-- Most mortgage lenders will not approve a mortgage loan applicant if they had a late payment in the past 12 months
+- Most lenders will not approve loan applicant if they had a late payment in the past 12 months